Estuary

 Here are some limitations of manually loading Facebook Ads Data to BigQuery:

-Time-Consuming: The time-consuming nature of this process can have several implications.
+• Time-Consuming: This process can be time-consuming, leading to several implications.
 Firstly, extracting the data from Facebook's platform, transforming it into CSV format, and then loading it into BigQuery is a tedious process.
 Secondly, it increases the overall time it takes to get the data into BigQuery, which may delay analysis or reporting tasks that rely on up-to-date data.

-Limited Automation: This process is not automated, so you'll need to manually export and upload data every time you want to update the data in BigQuery.
+• Limited Automation: This process requires manual intervention for every update, so you'll need to export and upload data each time you want to refresh the data in BigQuery.
 The manual approach can be tedious and impractical for businesses with a high volume of data.

-Method 2: Writing Custom Scripts for Loading Facebook Ads Data to BigQuery
+Method 3: Custom Script Transfer of Facebook Ads to BigQuery

 To move data from Facebook Ads to BigQuery you can write custom scripts in a programming language of your choice.
 These scripts extract data from Facebook Ads API and load it into BigQuery.